LemmenAid/Irish-tree-trivia/README.md

 ## Credits

-* I would like to thank Brian Macharia for his great mentor support and guidance - helping me through the process of building my first ever website.
+* I would like to thank Brian Macharia for his great mentor support and guidance - helping me through the process of building my first ever interactive website.
 * My facilitator Amy from Code Institute for supporting us through our first project and giving us great tips and resources for learning tools, and her feedback during the weekly stand-ups.
-* Tutor support at Code Institute for their support when I got stuck with CodeAnywhere (and changed over to GitPod).
 * At last I would like to give thanks to my friends for taking the time to test the website and giving me great feedback.

 ### Content